 An early collaboration with an orchestra resulted in a one-time performance at the Royal Albert Hall in London, before finding the “classic” Deep Purple heavy metal sound.
-Below, Ian Gillan singing with Deep Purple at the Royal Albert Hall in 1969.

 In 1970 Gillan sang the part of Jesus in Tim Rice and Andrew Lloyd Webber’s Jesus Christ Superstar for the studio album.
 Although Gillan was later offered the lead role in the 1973 movie, filming on Jesus Christ Superstar would have conflicted with Deep Purple’s touring schedule, and ultimately Rice and Webber went with Ted Neeley as Jesus.